Indigenous Research FAQs for student researchers

 - Vowel, C. (2016).
 Indigenous writes: A guide to First Nations, Métis, and Inuit issues in Canada.
 Portage and Main Press.
 This book is consistently recommended by Indigenous teachers and researchers.

 - The City of Vancouver’s First Peoples: A Guide for Newcomers.

 You can also go to free and open sessions at First Light (formerly the St. John’s Native Friendship Centre) and Labrador Friendship Centre.
-Memorial’s Grenfell and St. John’s campuses also host events through their Aboriginal Resources Offices.
+Memorial’s Grenfell and St. John’s campuses also host events through their Indigenous Student Resource Centres.

 Q: I’m an international student and I want to learn more about Indigenous people in Canada.
 What is a good place to start?